Headaches in sickle cell anemia patients may

 photophobia.
 Auramay be present and family

-history is often positive.
+often positive.
 Precipitated by

 stress, menstruation, BC pills.
 Exam usually